Skip to content

 How to Set Up Your Own Double VPN and Will It Work?

-The concept of this feature is pretty clear.
+The concept of this feature is clear.
 It uses two servers instead of one, so the natural question will always come to people’s minds – why not set up my own Double VPN by using two different VPN providers?
 Is that even possible?
+It really depends on the providers you’re planning to use.

-Not to mention that using two providers separately induces more costs, as you’ll pay for two subscriptions.
+In most cases, when you enable one VPN, the second VPN will try to connect again until it gives you an error message.
+Using two providers separately induces more costs, as you’ll pay for two subscriptions.
 Either way, if you happen to have two subscriptions already, here’s what to try to create the Double VPN setup you want.

 Using Different VPN Protocols